 Why Overtourism Restrictions Are Expanding in 2026

 Cities are under pressure from crowding, short-term rental distortion, cruise surges, public-transport overload, and local frustration with tourism concentration.
 Authorities are responding with tools that reduce day-trip overload without eliminating tourism entirely.
+The shift is toward management, not closure, but that still changes how travellers need to plan.

 This matters because many travellers still research destinations as if the only variable were price.
 In 2026, access rules are just as important as airfare.
+A cheap trip can still fail if the timing, permits, or entry slots no longer support it.

 The Main Types of Overtourism Restrictions in 2026